Standard 2 - Recruitment of an overseas student

-On receipt of an application by ISA, the application forms, together with associated documents (English language reports, secondary/post-secondary studies certificates and academic transcripts) should be forwarded to the relevant international admissions officer/program coordinator to determine whether or not the applicant meets the relevant entry requirements (as above), and whether or not an offer should be made.
+On receipt of an application by IA, the application forms, together with associated documents (English language reports, secondary/post-secondary studies certificates and academic transcripts) should be forwarded to the relevant international admissions officer/program coordinator to determine whether or not the applicant meets the relevant entry requirements (as above), and whether or not an offer should be made.

 Applicants must meet the minimum English Language Requirements for entry into a Federation University Australia program.
 Some programs will require higher scores.
 Please refer to program-specific information via the University’s Program Finder.

 Students who do not quite meet the English Language Requirements for their program of choice may be eligible to have their offer packaged with an English and Academic Preparation (EAP) program.
 Entry into the TAFE, undergraduate or postgraduate coursework program will be conditional on successfully completing the EAP program.
 The length of EAP study required will be determined by International Admissions, based on the English language test results provided.